 - Timmy Global Health The Timmy Global Health Chapter at the University of Arizona works with the Timmy Global Health nonprofit organization to address global health disparities, primarily in Latin American countries, through student involvement and professional collaboration.
 The focus is to use service, fundraising, and advocacy to educate the community on global health disparities through supporting sustainable, efficient projects around the world, but it is also aimed to empower the next generation of healthcare professionals and leaders to continue the fight for global health equity.
 This club is open to any student from the University of Arizona from any discipline.
 For more information, please email firstname.lastname@example.org.

 - UA VIDA Club.
+This is a great opportunity for pre-dental, pre-medical and pre-veterinary students.
 The UA VIDA club provides training and fundraising opportunities to those interested in volunteering in Central America as part of the VIDA volunteer organization.
 VIDA provides free health, dental, and animal care to rural areas in Central America.
-Connect with us through Facebook.
+Connect with us through Instagram.

 - Women in Medicine and Science (WIMS) is a student-led organization that advocates for women’s advancement and leadership in medically related fields and the sciences to ensure the successful participation of women in roles within medicine and science.
 Contact email@example.com and/or see their website.